EndPointCorp/end-point-blog/2020/06/18/linux-development-in-windows-10-docker-wsl-2.html.md

 #### 4. A newer version means several bugfixes

 Performance notwithstanding, WSL’s first release was pretty stable.
 I did, however, encounter some weird bugs and gotchas when working with the likes of SSH and Ruby during certain tasks.
-It was nothing major, as workarounds were readily available, so I won’t bother mentioning them here again.
-I’ve already discussed some of them [here](/blog/2019/04/04/rails-development-in-windows-10-pro-with-visual-studio-code-and-wsl).
-But the fact that the technology has matured since last time I saw it, and considering the architectural direction it is going in, I’m excited to not have to deal with any number of quirks.
+It was nothing major, as workarounds were readily available.
+I’ve already discussed some of them [here](/blog/2019/04/04/rails-development-in-windows-10-pro-with-visual-studio-code-and-wsl), so I won’t bother mentioning them here again.
+But thanks to the fact that the technology has matured since last time I saw it, and considering the architectural direction it is going in, I’m excited to not have to deal with any number of quirks.

 ### The development environment

-Ok, now with some of the motivation out of the way, let’s try and build a quick PHP hello world app running in a Docker container inside WSL 2, make sure we can edit and debug it with VS Code, and access it in a browser from Windows.
+Ok, now with some of the motivation out of the way, let’s try and build a quick PHP Hello World app running in a Docker container inside WSL 2, make sure we can edit and debug it with VS Code, and access it in a browser from Windows.

 #### Step 1: Install WSL 2 and Ubuntu